KuzneY2K/fs-journal/notes/11-csharp.md

                                     ^^^^ <= this will map data from tables to prop. that is the data type of the row, or what it should be. return things;
 }

+use .FirstOrDefault(); when searching something by id in repository